Sex After Abortion

 - discuss your reasons for considering an abortion and whether you’re sure about your decision

-- be offered the chance to talk things over with a trained counselor if you think it might help
+- be offered the chance to talk things over with a trained counsellor if you think it might help

 - talk to a nurse or doctor about the abortion methods available, including any associated risks and complications

 - do a pregnancy test to confirm you’re pregnant – an ultrasound scan may be done to check how many weeks pregnant you are

 - be tested for sexually transmitted infections (STIs), your blood type and low iron levels (anaemia)